 - It supports a strong immune system to fight off colds and flu.

 To learn more about galangal's medicinal purposes, read more about it here.

 What can I substitute for galangal?

 Yes, you can freeze fresh galangal.
-It freezes very well.
-You must first prep it by washing, peeling, and trimming the skin and blemishes, chopping the herb into round pieces about ¼ inch thick.
+They freeze quite well and keep for a long time!
+Prep it by washing, peeling, and trimming the skin and blemishes, chopping the herb into round pieces about ¼ inch thick.
 Place the cut round pieces into a glass container or a ziplock bag and freeze for up to 4 months.

 How to freeze galangal

 Freezing galangal is exceptionally easy. f you can find fresh galangal, grab it for cooking and freezing for future recipes.
 To freeze galangal, wash, towel dry, and chop into small round chunks of around 1-1.5 inch pieces and freeze them in a zip lock bag or a small glass container.
 For cooking, remove the frozen pieces one small section at a time.
 Let thaw lightly and use as instructed by the recipes.